Cookie consent with an EU-first home-field advantage.

 - Banner copy looks compliant, but tracking still leaks before consent

-- Policy pages and runtime behavior drift apart
+- Policy pages, billing, and runtime behavior drift apart

 Cookiezy